-Section A: (35 marks)

-One source-based case study testing Assessment Objectives 1 and 2.
+Section A: (35 marks) One source-based case study testing Assessment Objectives 1 and 2.

-Section B: (15 marks)

-Two structured-response questions testing Assessment Objectives 1 and 3.
+Section B: (15 marks) Two structured-response questions testing Assessment Objectives 1 and 3.

-Candidates are required to answer the compulsory source-based case study from Section A and the compulsory structured-response questions from Section B.
+- Candidates are required to answer the compulsory source-based case study from Section A and the compulsory structured-response questions from Section B. - Candidates will receive the question paper in hard copy.
+A digital answer booklet will be provided with this question paper.
+Candidates are required to type their responses in the digital answer booklet.